 In order to retrieve a configuration management document, a CMC shall perform the procedures in subclause 6.3.3.2.1 specified for GC.
-The CMC shall set the Request-URI of the HTTP GET request to the "CMSXCAPRootURI" configured as per 3GPP TS 24.483 [4] and include the "auid" as per the appropriate application usage in clause 7.
+The CMC shall set the Request-URI of the HTTP GET request to the "CMSXCAPRootURI" configured as per 3GPP TS 24.483 [4] and include the "auid" as per the appropriate application usage.

-Subclause 7.5 specifies which configuration management documents can be retrieved from the CMS over the CSC-4 reference point.